Michael Randrianirina: 2025 political crisis

-On 25 September 2025, protests broke out across Madagascar due to power and water outages that have been very common nationwide especially in the capital Antananarivo.
+On 25 September 2025, protests broke out across Madagascar due to power and water outages that have become very common nationwide, especially in the capital Antananarivo.
 To calm the protesters, President Andry Rajoelina dismissed Prime Minister Christian Ntsay; however, this failed to satisfy the protesters.

 Coup d'état

 On the morning of 12 October 2025, President Andry Rajoelina announced an attempt to seize power by the CAPSAT units who joined protesters.
 The alert was first raised after a few military personnel were seen leaving the barracks to join the protesters.
 Randrianirina denied that a coup had taken place, saying that they had only "answered the people's calls".

-On 12 October, former prime minister Ntsay and one of Rajoelina's advisers, Mamy Ravatomanga, arrived in Mauritius aboard a private flight the Mauritian government saying that it was "not satisfied" at the arrival.
+On 12 October, former prime minister Christian Ntsay and one of Rajoelina's advisers, Mamy Ravatomanga, arrived in Mauritius aboard a private flight the Mauritian government saying that it was "not satisfied" at the arrival.
 A government spokesperson said Rajoelina is still in the country managing national affairs.
 He was scheduled to address the nation on the evening of 13 October, but Reuters reported that Rajoelina had left the country on a French military aircraft departing from Sainte Marie Airport in northeastern Madagascar on 12 October after he had made an agreement with French President Emmanuel Macron.
 On 13 October, Rajoelina made a video announcement from the official Facebook page of the Malagasy presidency that he had been evacuated to an undisclosed safe place after an assassination attempt against him by "a group of military personnel and politicians".
+On 13 October, CAPSAT declared that it had taken control of all military forces, prompting President Andry Rajoelina to flee the country.
 On 14 October, Rajoelina issued a decree dissolving the National Assembly that was scheduled to launch impeachment measures against him following consultations with the presidents of the assembly and Senate.
 This would have allowed for elections to be held in 60 days.
 Despite Rajoelina's orders, the National Assembly proceeded to impeach him with 130 votes in favor and one blank vote.

 While head of CAPSAT, Randrianirina joined the 2025 Malagasy mutiny against incumbent president Andry Rajoelina amidst the 2025 Malagasy protests, calling on soldiers "to refuse to repress the population, to take responsibility, and to play their part".
 On 13 May Square, Randrianirina called on the president and prime minister to resign, among others.